Close

 “Together, we are strengthening our ability to offer a wider array of services, reach underserved populations, and invest in the future of healthcare delivery — locally,” said Dr. Martin Stallone, CEO of Cayuga Health and Centralus Health, in a press release about the move.

-“As health systems face increasing financial and workforce challenges, this partnership enables us to leverage shared resources, increase efficiencies, and ultimately lower operational costs,” added Jonathan Lawrence, CEO of Arnot Health and executive vice president of Centralus Health.
+“As health systems face increasing financial and workforce challenges, this partnership enables us to leverage shared resources, increase efficiencies, and ultimately lower operational costs,” added Jonathan Lawrence, president and CEO of Arnot Health and executive vice president of Centralus Health.

 Deaconess Health Kentucky and Jennie Stuart Health